Cheat-Sheet for Options Trading

 Strategy: Selling Covered Calls

-Lets say you want to sell 100 shares of Matze Unlimited when they reach or are over a certain price.
+Lets say you want to sell 100 shares of Company ABC when they reach or are over a certain price.
 Instead of placing a limit order you also may collecting additional premium on top:

-Sell one Call-Option (1 option contract = 100 shares in US)
+Sell one Call-Option (1 Option Contract equals to 100 shares in US)

-Lets say the price for 1 share is currently 10$ and you are willing to sell at 11$ per share.
+Example: the price for 1 share is currently 10$ and you are willing to sell for 11$ per share (even if the price is higher).
 You then sell the Call Option for 11$.
 This is equal to the following contract between you (the seller) and someone else (the buyer):

-"This Option guarantees that whose owner can (but doesnt must) buy 100 shares of this stock for 11$ from me."
+"This contract guarantees that whose owner can (but doesnt must) buy 100 shares of this stock from me for 11$ each stock."

-Sell one Call-Option (1 option contract = 100 shares in US)
+Sell one Call-Option (1 Option Contract equals to 100 shares in US)

-Lets say the price for 1 share is currently 10$ and you are willing to sell at 11$ per share.
+Example: the price for 1 share is currently 10$ and you are willing to sell for 11$ per share (even if the price is higher).
 You then sell the Call Option for 11$.
 This is equal to the following contract between you (the seller) and someone else (the buyer):

-"This Option guarantees that whose owner can (but doesnt must) buy 100 shares of this stock for 11$ from me."
+"This contract guarantees that whose owner can (but doesnt must) buy 100 shares of this stock from me for 11$ each stock."

 - Who guarantees?
 You, because you are the seller